HON Honeywell International Inc

 Valuation

-The company's current market valuation reflects trailing P/E of 31.02, forward P/E of 21.78, PEG of 4.92.
-The trailing-to-forward compression is present but not extreme — consistent with a company where earnings are expected to grow at a steady rather than exceptional pace.
+The company's current market valuation reflects trailing P/E of 17.39, forward P/E of 18.92, PEG of 10.95.
+The trailing-to-forward compression is minimal, consistent with a market that sees limited earnings acceleration from current levels.
 Growth-adjusted valuation is stretched here — the multiple implies either above-consensus growth or a willingness to pay a premium for quality.
-The aggregate current ratio of 1.30 points to tighter short-term liquidity across the company.
+The aggregate current ratio of 1.39 points to tighter short-term liquidity across the company.
 Across multiples and liquidity, the company is priced in a way that reflects current expectations reasonably well — leaving limited room for error, but also limited near-term downside from valuation compression alone.

 Margins & Cash Generation